RdenBlaauwen/PSMAA/DEV.md

 - Filtering:
   - Consider replacing current filterstrength calculation with something that uses smoothstepped edges instead of the current hard ones.
 Should give more rpeciese results and less shimmering.
   - Consider removing CMAA LCA, as it doesn't seem to be doing much atm.
+  - Test functionality where pixels neighbouring pixels with high filter strengths are also treated.
+Helps preserve detail, but at a higher perf cost.
 - Update libraries:
   - Build solution for calculating luminosity from color, and weighting components for luma in shared library.
   - make standard 'nullish' function check for vals close, but not equal, to 0.